Black Heart Foundation (UK) Limited

 • Demonstrates Foundation interest in: educational access, wraparound support, life-transforming opportunities

-Key Themes Across Supported Organizations
+Key Themes Across Supported Organisations

 1. Grassroots Impact: The Foundation explicitly states interest in “supporting community initiatives that best support young people at the grassroots level”